JeremS/Converso/README.md

 # convert

-A Clojure library allowing to specify conversions between types and find some that aren't directly specified.
+A Clojure library allowing to specify conversions between types and then find some conversions that aren't directly specified.

 ## Usage